swift-conductor/conductor-docs/docs/index.md

         <div class="caption">
           <p>Workflow definitions are decoupled from task implementations.
 This allows the creation of process flows in which each individual task can be implemented
           by an encapsulated microservice.</p>
-          <p>Designing a workflow orchestrator that is resilient and horizontally scalable is not a simple problem.
-At Netflix we have developed a solution in <b>Conductor</b>.</p>
         </div>
         </div>
       </div>